 Our Approach to Organizational Culture Change: “Cook Ross Diversity Systems Map™”

-Here at Cook Ross, we believe that sustainable long-term change occurs at an organizationalcultural level, as opposed to only focusing on individual growth.To that end, we have studied systems theory and organizational culture change to develop an approach, known as the Cook Ross “Diversity Systems Map™”, which identifies various leverage points in an organizational flow, and their relationship between those leverage points, which allows us to holistically understand how to transform an organization’s culture into one that is truly inclusive and culturally competent.
+At Cook Ross, we believe sustainable long-term change occurs at an organization’s cultural level, as opposed to focusing only on individual growth.
+We actively study systems theory and organizational culture change to develop the Cook Ross Diversity Systems Map™.
+This approach identifies various leverage points in organizational flow and their relationship between those leverage points, allowing us to holistically understand how to transform an organization’s culture into one that is truly inclusive and culturally competent.

-All of the areas depicted in the Cook Ross “Diversity Systems Map™” serve as distinctions we use in evaluating and assessing organizational diversity and inclusion efforts and to build strategies for developing more inclusive and culturally competent organizations.
-Having a firm understanding of the overall culture of an organization, including what supports and what hinders inclusion, is a baseline from which to build an action plan.
+The areas depicted in the Cook Ross Diversity Systems Map™ serve as distinctions we use in evaluating and assessing organizational diversity and inclusion efforts to build strategies for developing more inclusive and culturally competent organizations.
+A firm understanding of the overall culture of an organization, what supports inclusion and what hinders it is a baseline from which to build an action plan.

-The Cook Ross “Diversity Systems Map™” identifies some of the core elements that influence the organizational unconscious (including areas like Mission, Vision & Values/ Organizational Culture/ Background History/ Environmental Issues).
-We then identify key leverage areas through which people are brought into the organization (Recruiting/Interviewing/Hiring); key aspects that impact employees’ experience while they are in the organization, and the external focus areas of the organization (Vendor Relationships/ Marketing and Public Relations/ Community Relations/ and Client Satisfaction).
+The Cook Ross Diversity Systems Map™ identifies some of the core elements that influence the organizational unconscious.
+We then identify key leverage areas through which people are brought into the organization, key aspects that impact employees’ experience while they are in the organization, and the external focus areas of the organization.

 In addition to identifying patterns in each of these areas, we also look at the relationship between these areas and their symbiotic relationships.
-For example, an organization might have an exceptional recruitment process that produces excellent candidates- meeting high organizational objectives- but then they might lose the positive benefit of these efforts by having an inadequate system for orienting the new hires to the organization and tracking their career developments, thus contributing to a poor pattern of overall retention.
+For example, an organization might have an exceptional recruitment process that produces excellent candidates, meeting high organizational objectives, but then they might lose the positive benefit of these efforts by having an inadequate system for orienting the new hires to the organization and tracking their career developments, thus contributing to a poor pattern of overall retention.